Teaching with Zoom

 Screen Sharing is an important parts of most class connections, enabling the instructor to share the same content with in-person and distance students.

-Sharing Sources in an Instrumented Classroom - Additional information on sharing all sources available in an instrumented classroom at NDSU in a Zoom connection.
+Using the Document Camera in a Videoconference Call - Additional information on sharing all sources available in an instrumented classroom at NDSU in a Zoom connection.

 Conducting Polls in meetings can be a great way to evaluate understanding and create engagement.